 To initiate the new staff training program for the academics to go to other countries where the student-centered learning approach is developed and used in practice (Activity 2.1)

 International mobility programs for students and academic staff should be launched and intensively realized.
 This will improve: 1) English knowledge and language skills, 2) widen and quickly improve implementation and use of innovative teaching/learning methods and assessment methods in study process.
 If Azerbaijan is planning to comply with requirements of EHEA, mobility of students and teachers is a very important component of this process.
-Beside that this will allow to renew teaching staff in near future (Activity 2.3.1).
+Beside that this will allow to renew teaching staff in the near future (Activity 2.3.1).

-English language knowledge of teachers could be effectively improved, if MoE would set defined level (e.g., B1 or B2) of English language according widely used language tests as a requirement for election and employment of academic staff.
+English language knowledge of teachers could be effectively improved, if MoE would set a defined level (e.g., B1 or B2) of English language as a requirement for election and employment of academic staff.
 In order to improve English language knowledge Universities should provide language courses for academic staff (free of charge) (Activity 2.3.1).

 Tools